Xianjie-Guo/DC-FNCD/README.md

 - The backend is selected automatically: CuPy → PyTorch → NumPy, in order of availability.
 - Logic is identical across backends; only the numerical kernels differ.
-- All comments and docstrings have been removed and all source text is in English.